 Limaca presents the next revolution in EUS-guided biopsy products.

-The market seeks Endoscopic Ultrasound Fine Needle Aspiration (EUS-FNA) that can retrieve core tissue with fewer stabs and increased acquisition rate for improved diagnostic accuracy and clinical outcomes.
+The market seeks endoscopic ultrasound biopsy needles that can retrieve core tissue with fewer stabs and increased acquisition rate for improved diagnostic accuracy and clinical outcomes.

 Advancing precision medicine, enabling improved diagnosis and better prognosis • Quicker, less complicated procedure • Global EUS market potential: >$300 million; 1 million procedures • Highly experienced team — business, medicine, industry